Continuous update on the 115TH Congress’

 S. 33 – Improved National Monument Designation Process Act – this bill, sponsored by Alaska Senator Murkowski, would curtail the President’s authority to use the Antiquities Act to create National Monuments.
 This bill requires Congressional approval and would likely result in resource extraction interests preventing public treasures like the Admiralty Island National Monument from being protected in the future.

 H.R.
 717 – Listing Reform Act – this attempt to dismantle a bill that has saved several species from extinction would require consideration of economic costs, not science when making listing decisions under the Endangered Species Act.
+The House NAtural Resources Committee held a hearing on H.R.
+717 in July 2017.

 H.J.
 Resolution 69 – Non-Subsistence Take on National Wildlife Refuges (see link for full title) – Alaska Congressman Don Young introduced this bill, which was signed into law on April 4th, to quash sensible wildlife management in National Wildlife Refuges in Alaska in favor of an archaic “predators are bad” mandate in a misguided attempt to increase game populations.
 This bill would allow unsportsmanlike practices such as bear baiting and hunting of cubs in dens to continue unregulated in Alaska’s Wildlife Refuges.